Domestic Dreamboat

 • ⅛ teaspoon salt

-• 6 large cobs of corn, shucked
+• 6 large cobs corn shucked

 • 1 Tablespoon olive oil

-• 1 ounce queso fresco or cotija cheese, crumbled (see note)
+• 1 ounce queso fresco or cotija cheese crumbled (see note)

 Instructions